RonenNess/Shaku/docs/gfx_effects_effect.md

 | buffer | <code>WebGLBuffer</code> | Vertices colors buffer. |
 | forceSetBuffer | <code>Boolean</code> | If true, will always set buffer even if buffer is currently set. |

+<a name="Effect.UniformBinds"></a>

+### Effect.UniformBinds
+Default uniform binds.
+This is a set of commonly used uniforms and their names inside the shader code.

+Every bind here comes with a built-in method to set and is used internally by Shaku.
+For example, if you want to include outline properties in your effect, you can use the 'OutlineWeight' and 'OutlineColor' binds (with matching name in the shader code).
+When you use the built-in binds, Shaku will know how to set them itself when relevant, for example in text rendering Shaku will use the outline binds if they exist.

+If you don't use the built-in binds you can just call your uniforms however you like, but you'll need to set them all manually.
+Shaku will not know how to set them.

+**Kind**: static property of [<code>Effect</code>](#Effect)
+<a name="Effect.AttributeTypes"></a>

+### Effect.AttributeTypes
+Define attribute types.

+**Kind**: static property of [<code>Effect</code>](#Effect)
+<a name="Effect.AttributeBinds"></a>

+### Effect.AttributeBinds
+Define built-in attribute binds to connect attribute names for specific use cases like position, uvs, colors, etc.
+If an effect support one or more of these attributes, Shaku will know how to fill them automatically.

+**Kind**: static property of [<code>Effect</code>](#Effect)
 <a name="UniformTypes"></a>

 ## UniformTypes : <code>enum</code>